Code Semantic Zooming: Discussion

+\emph{\textbf{Zooming Behavior.}} While subjective ratings indicate that participants found the zoom command helpful ($M=5.23$), we further analyzed their interaction patterns.
+Every participant executed at least one zoom-in operation.
+We observed that participants frequently requested to expand specific lines of pseudocode immediately after generating it from the source code.
+For example, in T1 (2048), after implementing modifications, participants regenerated the pseudocode and zoomed in on the AI execution block to inspect how the next move was calculated.
+This enabled them to confirm algorithmic choices (\eg, expectimax) that may otherwise be obfuscated in the initial coarse pseudocode.
+Conversely, this zoom-out behavior frequently occurred after multiple consecutive zoom-in operations to effectively reset the cognitive context.
+These behavioral patterns confirm that semantic zooming was utilized not merely as a static reading aid, but as an active, dynamic tool to negotiate the abstraction level required for specific comprehension and modification tasks.

-\paragraph{Scope} \method is designed to improve the controllability of code generation by providing a new communication interface language between humans and LLMs.
-Our goal is to better control the program's semantic logic followed by human intention.
-We do not aim to address trivial language-related bugs or general-purpose question answering.
-Instead, our target scenario is experienced programmers who already know how to write the code.
-For them, \method enhances efficiency by providing a structured way to specify clear semantics, enabling LLMs to generate more accurate code that developers want.
+\emph{\textbf{Scope.}} \method is designed to improve the controllability of code generation by providing a new communication interface between humans and LLMs, complementing rather than replacing existing LLM-based coding agents.
+Our goal is to give developers tighter control over the semantic logic of the generated program so that it faithfully follows their intent.
+Accordingly, we target experienced programmers who already have a clear picture of how their code should be structured, rather than non-experts who rely on LLMs to propose solutions for coding, such as fixing language-level syntax errors or simple bugs.
+For such experienced developers, \method offers a structured medium in which to specify semantics precisely, enabling LLMs to generate more accurate code with less back-and-forth.
+We therefore view \method as a layer that augments agents such as Claude Code, and we expect practitioners to continue relying on the agent's native capabilities for issues that lie below the semantic layer \method captures, such as build-error diagnostics, test-driven iteration, and runtime debugging.

-\paragraph{Throughput} The major performance overhead of \method arises from the latency of LLM responses, which is non-trivial.
-In the current prototype, the entire source code is included in the prompt for all steps, including source code translation, semantic zooming, and code revision.
-As the codebase grows, the response time correspondingly increases.
-For now, our evaluation only considers a single file.
-For programs of a few hundred lines, a single step typically requires up to 10 seconds.
-To improve throughput, we need to optimize the prompt design rather than naively embedding the entire source code at every step.
-This challenge becomes particularly significant when scaling to large, multi-file projects.

-\paragraph{Mapping to the code} Conceptually, \method also establishes a mapping between pseudocode and the actual source code.
-A potential optimization for improving the controllability of code generation is to provide precise alignments between each pseudocode statement and the corresponding source code segment.
-However, given the current capability of LLMs, the accuracy of such fine-grained mappings is not yet satisfactory.
-As a result, we do not expose precise mappings to users in the current design.